Since version 4, NoMachine servers support three different authentication methods:

 The private part from the newly generated pair of keys is:

-where BaseDirectory is the installation directory of the NoMachine software.
+where BaseDirectory is the installation directory of the NoMachine software (by default, /usr/NX on Linux, /Applications/NoMachine.app/Contents/Frameworks/ on Mac OS X and c:/Program Files/NoMachine on Windows).

 The private key has to be distributed to all clients that have to be granted access to the server host.

-1) Place the new key default.id_dsa.key under the subdirectory 'share/keys' of the NoMachine installation tree
+1) Place the new key server.id_dsa.key under the subdirectory 'share/keys' of the NoMachine installation tree

 2) To use the new key for a specific session, access the configuration panel for that session and select the SSH protocol.
 Then open 'Advanced' settings, select the 'Use the NoMachine login' and continue.
 You can specify there the alternative key to be used for that session only.

-3) To use the new SSH key for all the sessions (except those sessions that have been previously configured to use a specific key), rename the original private key (e.g. on Linux: BaseDirectory/NX/share/keys/server.id_dsa.key) to preserve it and rename the new private key from default.id_dsa.key to server.id_dsa.key
+3) To use the new SSH key for all the sessions (except those sessions that have been previously configured to use a specific key), rename the original private key (e.g. on Linux: BaseDirectory/NX/share/keys/server.id_dsa.key) to preserve it and put in place the new private key server.id_dsa.key.

 To let the Cloud Server (webplayer) use the new private key, it's necessary to specify location and file name of the DSA key in the BaseDirectory/etc/cloud.cfg configuration file by setting a proper value for the following key: